Enhance awareness about antidiscrimination activities in industrial sector: Ukraine’s refugees

 Description

-The overall objective of the project is to enhance decent work for third-country workers and Ukrainian refugees in the Polish labour market, building on Norwegian best practice and on the results of a previous project on capacity-building on social dialogue and decent work for employers and trade union representatives in the steel sector.
+The overall objective of the project was to enhance decent work for third-country workers and Ukrainian refugees in the Polish labour market, building on Norwegian best practice and on the results of a previous project on capacity-building on social dialogue and decent work for employers and trade union representatives in the steel sector.

-The following activities will be carried out:
+The following activities were carried out:

 - Launch event in Krakow with 30 representatives of social partners, public authorities, local media, and Norwegian experts